32 – Dynamic forward bend in zenkōkutsu (Zenkōkutsu – Jōtai mae fukushin undō)¶

 Description¶

-The practitioner moves into zenkōkutsu dachi.
+The practitioner moves into zenkōkutsu.

 The hands are placed behind the head with the elbows open.